no-go/UART-Smartwatch/README.md

 - Button 2: display the time and power level for 4 seconds
 - Button 2 (press for more than 4 seconds): switch to a different time mode
 - runs for about 8h (first and second time mode)
+- Posibility to compile with DINO GAME !!!
+(Press both buttons)

 ### Time Modes